q1kka/beaconsniffer/README.md

+# Beaconsniffer v2
+This repository contains software for Beaconsniffer v2.
+It consists of three modular software components which uses Redis as an interface for data pipelining.

 ## Beacon configurations
 All of the software components use the same beacon configurations.
 These configurations are stored on the external JSON file.
 Configurations must be saved on the root directory of the codes.